oat-sa/taohub-articles/articles/Frontend/frontend.md

 ### ES2015+ style

 > We will migrate everything to ES2015 and beyond code style.
 Some extensions and projects may already use them.
+The goal is to support the EcmaScript features available in last version of Chrome and Firefox and transpile using babel for the other browsers.

 Some of the code style rules :
  - Do not use `class`, always prefer composition over inheritance.
 However there are a few use cases `class` would be allowed, for example to extend DOM prototypes, like `Error` to create new error types.
  - Try to use `const` everywhere.
  - be careful with destructuring, this can  create code difficult to read.
- - use arrow functions for lambda to avoid unecessary lexical scopes.
+ - use arrow functions for lambda to avoid unnecessary lexical scopes.
- - use template literals instead of string concats.
+ - use template literals instead of string concatenation.
  - shortand object notation is allowed `{ method(){ } }`
- - use destructuring and default parameters for method's `options` parameter : `function({label = "", num =0} = {}) { } `
+ - use destructuring and default parameters for method's `options` parameter : `function({label = "", num =0} = {}) { }

 ### Static analysis